surprisehighway/member-group-tabs/README.md

 Usage
 -----

-In the ExpressionEngine control panel navigate to Modules > Extensions and click Member Group Tabs 'Settings'.
+In the ExpressionEngine control panel navigate to Add-Ons > Extensions and click Member Group Tabs 'Settings'.

 The Member Group Tabs settings page will list member groups that have control panel permissions.